CAHSS Student Leadership Council

 I'm majoring in economics and political science, with plans to graduate in 2026.
 I am the current president of DU Club Climbing, and I love to climb competitively inside and for fun outside.
 I studied abroad in the fall of 2024 in Thailand through the ISDSI program, learning about community, culture, and ecology within the country.
 In the future, I plan to attend graduate school, and eventually work as an environmental and economic policy analyst.

 In my free time, I love to rock climb, travel, and play games.
 I would be happy to give anyone advice on where to rock climb in or near Denver.
-Within academics, I am knowledgeable in degree planning and course scheduling.
-Also, I would love share advice about studying abroad in Southeast Asia, or anything Thailand related.
+I would also love to share any advice about studying abroad in Southeast Asia.

 Halcyon Levi (she/her)

 I’m an award-winning Cheyenne and Arapaho ledger artist, learning and carrying forward traditional styles while finding my own voice in the process.
-My work is deeply tied to history, storytelling, and making sure Indigenous representation is done the right way.
-As an anthropology major at DU, I’m also passionate about community work, repatriation, and education.
+As an anthropology major at DU, my work is deeply tied to history, storytelling, and making sure Indigenous representation is done the right way.
 I serve on the Sand Creek Massacre Foundation board, helping preserve and share the histories of my ancestors while supporting healing efforts.
-After graduation, I’m hoping to go to grad school, get some fieldwork experience with different communities, and work in education, finding ways to make history, research, and representation more ethical and community-centered!
+After graduation, I’m hoping to go to grad school, get some fieldwork experience with different communities, and work in education.

 Annabella Brotherson (she/her)

-During the summers of 2022, 2023, and 2024, I conducted research at the University of Denver’s Ritchie School of Engineering and Computer Science.
-I aspire to obtain a tech internship in downtown Denver this summer.
-In addition to my musical and computer science pursuits, I work as a social media content creator for the Lamont School of Music (@du_lamont), promoting student and faculty performances, and solely managing the social media accounts for the jazz department (@jazzatdu) and the trumpet studio (@dutrumpets).
+In addition to my musical and computer science pursuits, I work as a social media content creator for the Lamont School of Music (@du_lamont).
 In my spare time, I enjoy cooking with my mom, having long conversations with my partner, Zach, making fresh juice, taking walks, and visiting my family in Sincelejo, Colombia.

 Gavin Hood (he/him)